eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ];
 ```

 Here, the configuration object excludes files ending with `.config.js` except for `eslint.config.js`.
-That file will still have `semi` applied.
+That file still has `semi` applied.

 If `ignores` is used without `files` and any other setting, then the configuration object applies to all files except the ones specified in `ignores`, for example: